The story of FiddleBop

 - Graeme Lamble (fretless bass guitar and vocals)

-This Wales-based version of the band began not long after Jo and Dave moved to Powys in 2017.
+This Wales-based version of the band began not long after Joanna and Dave moved to Powys in 2017.
 Since then we've played lots of gigs, including several festivals (there's a list of recent ones here).
 What fun we've had at every one of 'em!
 And how we are enjoying pushing the boundaries of Gypsy jazz!

 The previous Oxfordshire-based incarnation of FiddleBop disbanded in 2017 after thirteen years as a very successful hard-gigging mainstream Gypsy jazz band.
-This first version of FiddleBop1 began when Jo and Dave started playing with masterly double bass player Roger Davis and then with guitarist Martin Crowder.
+This first version of FiddleBop1 began when Jo and Dave started playing with masterly double bass player Roger Davis and then also with guitarist Martin Crowder.
 Memorable gigs by the first version of FiddleBop included:

 - London's Le QuecumBar ("The World's Premier Django Reinhardt Gypsy Swing Venue", now sadly missed)